 Our return journey across the Pacific Ocean took over three weeks.
 We were on stand-down and I had a lot of time to contemplate my past and future.
 I often thought of Komiko, and wrote letters with small drawings for her.
 It all seemed so obscure as I stood on the aft sponson and watched the red sun set on the distant horizon.
 I would mail only a couple of those letters.
 We would soon be in California and my discharge from service was near.
 Perhaps I would go to L.A. and snoop around for Pappy.
 I had so much that I could tell him.
 I was experienced, a veteran of a foreign war, a veteran of a fleeting romance, a seaman come home who had sailed the salty seas, and sniffed the salty breeze, and I’d even kissed the briny sweet lips of a mermaid.
 I was eager to share my enlightenments, less eager to share my disappointments.

 The Coral Sea steamed under the Golden Gate Bridge.
-We had returned from our great magnanimous mission – warfare.
-Ground support for our troops, and offensive sorties.
+We had returned from our great magnanimous mission – warfare; ground support for our troops, and offensive sorties.
 We had dropped tens of thousands of pounds of ordinance onto our enemies: soldiers, farmers, mothers, fathers, children, animals, plants, insects, and any organism that frightened or threatened us.
-During our ostentatious effort to halt the spread Communism this country would return with over fifty thousand body bags beneath the flag – Brian was one of them – and thousands of confused, emotionally damaged, and physically challenged veterans – and drugs.
+During our ostentatious effort to halt the spread Communism this country would return with over fifty thousand body bags beneath the flag – Byron was not draped in a flag, but was none-the-less one of the casualties – and thousands of confused, emotionally damaged, and physically challenged veterans – and drugs.
 This is the war that the United States of America lost, and the soldiers and sailors who fought it have never truly been forgiven.
 “San Francisco’s Own” returned to the States, and there were no carnations, no banners, no fanfares, and no celebrity status.
 Families and loved ones of the living waited at the pier.
 I walked down the after brow quietly, alone, and glad to be home.

 I was mustered out of service at Miramar Naval Air Base.
 Four remarkable years of my life were abruptly over.
 I had seen the Far East, and people and cultures that were of considerable contrast to our way of life in this great country, and the bottom line is that we are all of the family of man.
 A mother will love and nourish her children in any language, and the words are all the same.
 A father will exhibit pride in his sons with actions and words that transcend any ethnicity, culture, or civilization past or present.
 Pompous generals will lead unsuspecting, naive lads into battle with timeless commands, equivalent in any tongue.
 Charge! shouted the ancients, and Taps was played.
 And, sailors will yearn for mermaids until the last ship docks.